Skip to content

 LAKEKEEPER__OPENID_SCOPE lakekeeper Specify a scope that must be present in provided tokens received from the openid provider.

-LAKEKEEPER__OPENID_SUBJECT_CLAIM sub or oid Specify the field in the user's claims that is used to identify a User.
-By default Lakekeeper uses the oid field if present, otherwise the sub field is used.
+LAKEKEEPER__OPENID_SUBJECT_CLAIM sub or oid,sub Specify the claim(s) in the user's JWT used to identify a User.
+Accepts a single claim name or a comma-separated list of claim names; the first claim present in the token is used.
+By default Lakekeeper tries oid first, then falls back to sub.
 We strongly recommend setting this configuration explicitly in production deployments.
-Entra-ID users want to use the oid claim, users from all other IdPs most likely want to use the sub claim.
+Entra-ID users want to use oid; users from all other IdPs most likely want to use sub.

 LAKEKEEPER__ENABLE_KUBERNETES_AUTHENTICATION true If true, kubernetes service accounts can authenticate to Lakekeeper.
 This option is compatible with LAKEKEEPER__OPENID_PROVIDER_URI - multiple IdPs (OIDC and Kubernetes) can be enabled simultaneously.